 Writing and editing your term papers

 Term papers a huge part of a higher education course, acing them is essential to having good grades that lead to a high grade point average.
-Write and edit according to these rules and your term papers will always come back with high grades and a satisfied professor that knows you cared and put time into your assignment.
+Write and edit my essay according to these rules, and your papers will always come back with high grades and a satisfied professor that knows you cared and put time into your assignment.

 If you have not been assigned a specific topic, you have the fortunate liberty to write about whatever you would like.
 Choosing your own topic makes the term paper easier and more interesting to write.
 Narrow your topic down to something specific, when it is too broad your paper will lack direction and you will have to research too many aspects, rather than narrowing down on one particular aspect you’re interested in.